 Information presented here does not supersede the label directions.
 To protect yourself, others, and the environment, always read the label before applying any pesticide.
 Although efforts have been made to check the accuracy of information presented, it is the responsibility of the person using this information to verify that it is correct by reading the corresponding pesticide label in its entirety before using the product.
+The efficacies of products listed have not always been evaluated on hop in Michigan.
+Reference to commercial products or trade names does not imply endorsement by Michigan State University Extension or bias against those not mentioned.

 The information presented here is intended as a guide for Michigan hop growers in selecting pesticides and is for educational purposes only.
 Labels can and do change.
-For current label and MSDS information, visit one of the following free online databases: greenbook.net, cdms.com, and agrian.com
+For current label and MSDS information, visit one of the following free online databases: greenbook.net, cdms.com, and agrian.com.